 This Policy will be monitored on an ongoing basis and any necessary amendments will be made and implemented at the earliest opportunity.
-As a minimum, this and all associated policies will be reviewed on an annual basis as part of ongoing quality assurance procedures.
+As a minimum, Kaplan SQE will review this and all associated policies on an annual basis as part of its quality assurance procedures.